Armandelij/IOS-Guide/DataStructures & Algorithms in Swift/Beginner Data Structures/Linked Lists.md

 A linked list is a collection of values arranged in a linear unidirectional sequence.

+You should use a linked list when your insertion and deletion is frequent.

 Linked lists have some advantages over contigous storage options like arrays:
  - They have a constant insertion and removal from the front of the list.
 With arrays we achieve this from pushing and popping from the top or back of the array.

+ > Adding elements to the front of the array will cause all of the elements to shift around increasing the time complexity.

 ![linked list](https://user-images.githubusercontent.com/64448202/180463151-05795e7d-e9fc-4ce3-a4f2-d2660d3588fd.png)